 We start our meetings with “A Collect for Club Women.”

-On Performing Arts Day, we related the history of the Collect and handed out prints of the poem.
+On Performing Arts Day in 2019, we related the history of the Collect and handed out prints of the poem.

 Keep us, Oh God, from pettiness; let us be